WebDevBernard/Twitter-Purple/README.md

 - Written with React (original project written in JQuery)
 - Fully Modular Components: Header, Modal, Button
 - Login Feature: User can like other tweets, and delete their own tweets.
-Annoymous Users cannot like or delete tweets
-- User List page
+- Users can like or dislike tweets

 The purpose of remaking this app is to practice: